Saturday , 16 November 2024

 What is Depression?

 Depression (major depressive disorder) is a common and serious mood disorder that negatively affects how you feel, the way you think and how you act.
 It causes feelings of sadness and/or a loss of interest in activities once enjoyed.
-It can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.
+Can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.
 It is different from just being sad.

 Signs and Symptoms of Depression